Create DynamoDB Table Locally

 }

-After create a table to DynamoDB table, following example node.js code shows how to add random data to the this table.
+After creating the table, the following Node.js code shows how to add random data to it.

-Assume you create following code as, addData.js. run node addData.js from the command window.
-This code will generate 20 items to the table MyFakeFriend table.
-You could modify the max item from 20 to the number you want, for instance; adding ten of thousand data so you can do testing on the local environment before move to the AWS cloud.
+Save the following code as addData.js and run node addData.js from the command line.
+This script will generate 20 items in the MyFakeFriend table.
+You can modify the maximum item count from 20 to any number you want — for example, tens of thousands of records — so you can perform testing on the local environment before moving to the AWS cloud.

 var AWS = require("aws-sdk");